Share this Article

 5. Talk to your neighbors

-Gramercy renter Jennifer C. found out that her neighbors with a similarly sized apartment were offered an incentive for booking early.
+Gramercy renter Jennifer C. found out that her neighbors with a similar-sized apartment were offered an incentive for starting renewal negotiations early.

-"We were not offered that, so I leveraged it," she says.
+"We were not offered that same deal, so I leveraged it," she says.
 The end result?
 She negotiated her rent increase down nearly 50 percent.

 This can also occasionally work for rent-stabilized apartments.
 Charlie Panoff, an agent at Triplemint (a Brick Underground sponsor, FYI) once saw a similar apartment in his building going for hundreds of dollars less than his rent-stabilized place.
 He told the landlord he would apply for the other apartment in order to save money.

 6. Small landlords may be more willing to negotiate

-You might not get a lower increase, but you can get new appliances.
-Panoff had a landlord who didn't raise the rent one year, but wanted to increase it by $150 a month the next.
+If your rent is going up, consider asking the landlord to make a significant replacement or repair.
+Panoff had a landlord who didn't raise the rent one year, but wanted to increase it by $150 per month the next.
 He negotiated it down to $100 and got a bathroom renovation out of it.

-9. If they raise the rent, at least ask for a two-year lease
+8. If the rent is raised, ask for a two-year lease

 You Might Also Like